-“I ordered an eBook that I couldn’t even read because the formatting was so messed up.
+“I couldn’t even read this Kindle book because the formatting was so messed up!
 There was no separation between chapters, the headings were blended into the text, the text flow was unpredictable and the links didn’t work.
 It was impossible to read; very weird.
 How does this happen?
 So, unprofessional.
 I have requested my money back.”

-With our expertise and experience, we know that each book needs to be tested on a Kindle, and the HTML code manually tweaked to ensure that it’s accepted by the ebookstore, displays properly, and is a GREAT READ for the reader.
-If anyone tells you to just upload your pdf or Word doc they are either foolish or dishonest.
+Debbi takes the time to test each ebook on a Kindle, and manually tweak the HTML code necessary to ensure that the file is not only accepted by the ebookstore, but also displays properly, providing a GREAT READ for your reader.
+If anyone tells you to just upload your pdf or Word doc, yikes, beware—they are either foolish or dishonest.
 Debbi prepares, converts, and tests the result because she knows what your readers want and expect from you, a published author.

 Visit our FAQs page for more information.